biocore/qiime/doc/scripts/beta_diversity.rst

 		Input newick tree filepath, which is required when phylogenetic metrics are specified. [default: None] -f, `-`-full_tree
 		By default, tips not corresponding to OTUs in the OTU table are removed from the tree for diversity calculations.
 Pass to skip this step if you're already passing a minimal tree.
 Beware with "full_tree" metrics, as extra tips in the tree change the result
-	`-`-float
-		By default, the script expects integer OTU tables but if this flag is True it will process float numbers.

 **Output:**